borntofrappe/game-development/05 Super Mario Bros/README.md

 The project is actively under development.
 As I found bugs/missing features, I'll list them here for future consideration:

+- player can't move to the very end of the level — stuck in the middle.
+Issue: Super Mario Bros 0 uses `self.player.x` to limit the movement instead of `self.player.width`

 - ~update demos in the "Prep" folder to consider the new height of the background image~

 ## Topics